ruitaiS/capstone-2/README.md

 Each of these alternate prediction rules were tested in conjunction with the "higher rated player wins" rule, and a cutoff threshold determined at about 60 points in rating difference.
 When the rating difference is 60 points or greater, the model will predict based on which player is rated better.
 But when the rating difference between the two players is within this range, the model switches over to an alternative rule.
 Basing the outcome of these matches on the opening ECO code proved to be the most effective, and a hybrid approach combining these two methods yielded an accuracy of 0.6554404 on the holdout test set.

 ## Analysis:
-A methods/analysis section that explains the process and techniques used, including data cleaning, data exploration and visualization, any insights gained, and your modeling approach.
-At least two different models or algorithms must be used, with at least one being more advanced than linear or logistic regression for prediction problems.

 ### Preprocessing: